Norma Kamali: Awards and honors

-In 2010 Kamali received an honorary doctorate from her alma mater, Fashion Institute of Technology.

-In 1981 Kamali won a Coty Award, called the "Winnie" but formally titled the American Fashion Critics' Award.
+In 1981, Kamali won a Coty Award, called the "Winnie" but formally titled the American Fashion Critics' Award.
+She received the CFDA Board of Directors Special Tribute Award in 2005, and was awarded the CFDA Geoffrey Beene Lifetime Achievement Award in 2016, which was presented to her by Michael Kors.
+In 2019, Kamali received the Women's Entrepreneurship Day Pioneer Award at the United Nations.

+In 2010, Kamali received an honorary doctorate from her alma mater, the Fashion Institute of Technology.

 Kamali has a plaque on the Fashion Walk of Fame.

-She received the CFDA Board of Directors Special Tribute Award in 2005, and was awarded the CFDA Geoffrey Beene Lifetime Achievement Award in 2016, which was presented to her by Michael Kors.

-In 2019, Kamali received the Women's Entrepreneurship Day Pioneer Award at the United Nations in recognition for her achievements in the fashion industry.

 Personal life

-In 1968, she married Mohammad 'Eddie' Kamali.
+In 1968, she married Mohammad "Eddie" Kamali.
 They divorced in 1977.
-She is engaged to longtime partner, Marty Edelman.
-Kamali is of Lebanese and Basque descent.
+She got engaged to her longtime partner, Marty Edelman, in 2020.